opensafely-core/ehrql/docs/tutorial/writing-a-dataset-definition/index.md

 )
 ```

-??? tip "Unpack the filter, the sort, and the select"
+??? tip "Unpack the filter, the sort, and the select in the sandbox"
     Define a list of asthma codes.

     ```pycon